-The risks are that the Council would not fulfil the requirements of the CIL Regulations if it does not publish the IFS by 31st December 2020.
+The risks are that the Council would not fulfil the requirements of the CIL Regulations.

 6.4 Corporate Plan Implications

 CIL and S106 contributions help the Council to deliver its Corporate Plan objectives to make Selby a great place to do business and to enjoy life.